ShaneBonkowski/shane-bonkowski-dot-com/public/README.md

 ## Public static assets

-This is where all static assets in the project live.
-These are assets that do NOT need to be processed, meaning no source code, or JavaScript files for example.
-These will get bundled and shipped with the website when it is deployed.
+This directory is used to store all static assets for the project.
+These assets do not require any processing and are directly served by the web server.
+Examples of static assets include images, fonts, icons, and other files that are not part of the source code or JavaScript files.